The Sunday Philosophy Club: Reception

 The book garnered mixed reviews, with many reviewers comparing it unfavourably to McCall Smith's better-known series The No. 1 Ladies' Detective Agency.
-The New York Times sees Isabel as a "(No. 2) Lady Detective Philosopher" (in comparison to the "No. 1 Lady Detective" Precious Ramotswe) and describes her philosophical musings as "less than riveting"; it concludes that the novel is "the literary equivalent of herbal tea and a cozy fire".
-BookReporter.com agrees, calling the story "slightly ponderous" and advising that "the tone is a bit daunting for readers who never progressed beyond Philosophy 101 in college".
-Likewise, The Times Online calls the novel "airless and exhausting" and adds that "We can only hope that the Sunday Philosophy Club remains indefinitely postponed".
+The New York Times sees Isabel as a "(No. 2) Lady Detective Philosopher" (in comparison to the "No. 1 Lady Detective" Precious Ramotswe)" and described her philosophical musings as "less than riveting"; it concluded that the novel is "the literary equivalent of herbal tea and a cozy fire".
+BookReporter.com agreed, calling the story "slightly ponderous" and advising that "the tone is a bit daunting for readers who never progressed beyond Philosophy 101 in college".
+Likewise, The Times Online called the novel "airless and exhausting", adding that "We can only hope that the Sunday Philosophy Club remains indefinitely postponed".

-However, the St. Louis Post-Dispatch calls Isabel "the anti-Precious" and suggests that the novel will "delight McCall Smith's existing fans and win him some new ones".
-USA Today's review was also positive, commending Isabel's penchant for philosophical self-examination and seeing the novel as a "painless introduction to philosophical questions".
+However, the St. Louis Post-Dispatch called Isabel "the anti-Precious" and suggested that the novel will "delight McCall Smith's existing fans and win him some new ones".
+USA Todays review was also positive, commending Isabel's penchant for philosophical self-examination and seeing the novel as a "painless introduction to philosophical questions".

-RTÉ’s website agrees that "McCall Smith makes some excellent points about the absence of moral responsibility" but finds that Isabel's lack of flaws and wealthy status make her difficult to identify with: "If McCall Smith had presented a heroine with more questionable ethics, this might have been a far more interesting story."
+RTÉ’s website agreed that "McCall Smith makes some excellent points about the absence of moral responsibility" but found that Isabel's lack of flaws and wealthy status made her difficult to identify with: "If McCall Smith had presented a heroine with more questionable ethics, this might have been a far more interesting story."

-McCall Smith's descriptions of Edinburgh are generally commended for their veracity: for example, the San Francisco Chronicle calls them "vivid and seamless".
+McCall Smith's descriptions of Edinburgh are generally commended for their veracity: for example, the San Francisco Chronicle called them "vivid and seamless".